Technics SE-A5 Introduction & Description

 Q: Where can I get replacement bulbs for the meter lights?

 The correct original part for the meter light pilot lamps is Technics part number XAMR74S17 and you may be able to order them here although even if they are available they are $2.33 each!
 You can also getRS 655-9693 axial lamps something similar from Radio Spares in the UK which are R.S.
 Part number 655-9693 which can be ordered here if you are in the UK.
 The spec is T3.8, axial lamp 10/15V, 55ma, 3/4 inch in length.
 Click here to see the spec for the RS version.
 There are sixteen lamps used in total.
 Another idea for replacing just one or two is to use a 100mA lamp like this and put two 1 watt 39 ohm resistors in parallel with each other then in series with the lamp.
 Don't do more than three like this though as it will be too much load for the power supply.
 I have seen some lamps replaced with 8 100mA lamps rather than the 16 55mA versions.
 This looks OK for a few months until you find that one of the lamps has made an orange/brown burn in the top of the meter casing.
 Don't do that!
-Unfortunately R.S. in the UK won't ship to the USA and their American agent Allied Electronics12V 35mA lead lamp from Parts Express will not ship R.S. lamps from the UK because of the breakage problems they have had in the past.
-Even so, I managed to make a special arrangement with Allied for them to ship this item to me just one time, so I ordered a whole load.
-If you need some, please let me know.
-I sell a complete set of 16 lamps for $25 and you can pay by PayPal (credit card) or money order.
-Shipping is $3.00 to anywhere in the world via First Class Air Mail.
+Unfortunately R.S. in the UK won't 12V 35mA lead lamp from Parts Expressship to the USA and their American agent Allied Electronics will not ship R.S. lamps from the UK because of the breakage problems they have had in the past.
+Another alternative is to order some 12V 55mA DA613 lamps from JKL here where they are just $1 each at the time of writing, so currently that is the best choice and they sell them in packs of 20.
 Some people have also asked me about the four signal lamps on the front.
 These are 12V 45mA and can be found most any place, even at Radio Shack.
 Parts Express do a 12V 35mA lamp which works OK and can be ordered here.
 Replace all four if you're doing that so they all look the same.

 Normal / DC inputs